LanternD/spe-epd-node/README.md

 # Config File

-The configuration is stored in `config.json` file.
+The configuration is stored in `config.json`.
 It contains personal data so please update the fields accordingly in `config_example.json`.
 Then rename it to `conig.json`.

 # App 1: Instagram showcase

 This app displays a random Instagram image from a given user.

+At this stage, the photos need to be stored in local.
+In the future, I may add the pipeline to fetch new photos from Instagram.

 Please set the folder name in `config.json`.
-If your photo is in `/home/your_name/instagram/my_ins_id/`, then the field should be set to `instagram/my_ins_id/`.
+If your photo is in `/home/your_name/instagram/my_ins_id/`, then the field `instagram_photo_dir` should be set to `instagram/my_ins_id/`.